katerinakazantseva/strainy/README.md

 stRainy supports PacBio HiFi and Nanopore (Guppy5+) sequencing.

 The two main inputs to stRainy are:
-1. GFA file (can be produced with [**metaFlye**](https://github.com/fenderglass/Flye) or minigraph) and
+1. GFA file: A de novo metagenomic assembly that can be produced with [**metaFlye**](https://github.com/fenderglass/Flye) or minigraph).
+For metaFlye parameters please check **Improving de novo metagenomic assemblies** below.
+You can also try to format fasta into a gfa file in the case of a linear genome (experimentally,not tested)
-2. FASTQ file (containing reads to be aligned to the fasta reference generated from the GFA file).
+3. FASTQ file (containing reads to be aligned to the fasta reference generated from the GFA file).

-## Improving de novo metagenomic assmbelies
+## Improving de novo metagenomic assemblies

 We have tested stRainy using metaFlye metagenoimic assembly graphs as input.
 The recommended set of parameters is `--meta --keep-haplotypes --no-alt-contigs -i 0`.